Skip to content

 Native and React Native Hybrid Development

-If your project is natively developed with some pages or business processes implemented using React Native, the installation and initialization configuration method of the SDK is as follows:
+If your project is natively developed and some pages or business processes are implemented using React Native, follow these steps for SDK installation and initialization configuration:

-• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration for initialization configuration in the native project.
+• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize in the native project

 • React Native Configuration:

-No initialization configuration is required on the React Native side.
-If you need to automatically collect React Native Error and React Native Action, proceed as follows:
+There is no need for initialization configuration on the React Native side.
+If you need to automatically collect React Native Error and React Native Action, follow the methods below:

 import {FTRumActionTracking,FTRumErrorTracking} from '@cloudcare/react-native-mobile';